 "Suggestion: send other drones to see if the shield covers a larger area, or is confined around the ship."

 The Decepticon leader grunted as a sign of agreement, pleased to have on board a mech able to propose pragmatic actions in this critical situation.

 "Skywarp!
 Thundercracker!" he shouted at the two Seekers, "Bring two drones outside.
 Make them fly to the edge of the ship.
 One, altitude hundred and fifty mechanometers, the other one, two hundred and fifty mechanometers.
 Let's see what happens!"

 "At your command, leader!"

-The two Seekers looked at each other, unable to hide how much this order embarrassed them.
+The two Seekers looked at each other, barely hiding their nervousness.